Dear America: Please Don’t Watch DEADPOOL!

 Marvel is already prepping for a sequel, I truly hope and pray we get it right the second time around.

 For better and more uplifting Valentine’s Day movie options, click here.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!